Our Commitment to Underserved Students

 At John F. Kennedy University, we place great importance on understanding the cultural needs of our entire student population.
 In October 2015, in recognition of our dedication to our culturally diverse student population, the University received a $2.6 million U.S. Department of Education Title V Hispanic Serving Institution Grant.

-In addition to the Undergraduate Success Center, we offer a range of other student services to ensure each individual in our diverse student body receives the support they need.
+We also offer a range of other student services to ensure each individual in our diverse student body receives the support they need.

 - Hispanic-Serving Institution

-- Undergraduate Success Center and Academic Counseling
+- Undergraduate Success Center and Student Concierge

 - Writing Center, Math Center, and Libraries